 Thantakit International Dental Center

-Thantakit is one of Thailand’s oldest dental institutions, founders of the Thai Society of Dental Implantology, and JCI accredited.
-It is also the top choice for dental tourism because it offers accommodation and transportation packages in addition to dental needs.
+Thantakit is one of Thailand’s oldest dental institutions, founders of the Thai Society of Dental Implantology.
+It is also one of the top choices for dental tourism because it offers accommodation and transportation packages in addition to dental needs.

 Thantakit has a dedicated dental implant center for single, multiple, and full-mouth implant cases, as well as mini implants and implant-supported overdentures.
 Dr. Thara Sirikai, the current owner of Thantakit, leads the team and sees many dental implant patients personally.